 What is Process Costing?

-In other words, process costing refers to viewing all the costs of production as incidental to the various process involved.
+In other words, this costing refers to viewing all the costs of production as incidental to the various process involved.
 Both direct and indirect costs are charged to the process.
 These costs are then allocated over the total production volume to arrive at the per-unit cost.

 To better understand this concept, it is worthwhile to learn about direct costs & conversion costs.